Adventure Filmmakers' Workshop 2017

-Participants have access to select ticketed events at the Banff Mountain Film & Book Festival, including the Festival Gala and Wrap Party.
-Celebrating the world’s best mountain, environmental and adventure stories, the Banff Mountain Film & Book Festival offers inspiration and a chance to network with other filmmakers, directors, producers, and festival guests.
+Participants have access to select ticketed events at the Banff Mountain Film and Book Festival, including the Festival Gala and Wrap Party.
+Celebrating the world’s best mountain, environmental, and adventure stories, the Banff Mountain Film and Book Festival offers inspiration and a chance to network with other filmmakers, directors, producers, and festival guests.

 Plus, enjoy special artist rates for other ticketed performances or complimentary access to events happening on campus during the program.